Regional health authorities in Manitoba

-In addition to the five regional health authorities, the three other independent health delivery organizations of Manitoba Health are Diagnostic Services Manitoba (DSM), CancerCare Manitoba (CCMB), and Addictions Foundation of Manitoba (AFM).
+In addition to the five regional health authorities, the three other independent health delivery organizations of Manitoba Health, CancerCare Manitoba (CCMB), and Addictions Foundation of Manitoba (AFM).

 Until 2016, RHAs operated under the umbrella of the Regional Health Authorities of Manitoba, Inc. (RHAM), a non-profit corporation intended to facilitate interregional healthcare delivery in the province, pursuing joint activities of mutual benefit to the provincial RHAs.
 In 2019, Health Minister Cameron Friesen announced amendments to the Regional Health Authorities Act, which added Shared Health as a provincial health authority to take on similar responsibilities to the previous RHAM over province-wide healthcare coordination.
+Shared Health now leads province-wide responsibilities in areas such as clinical and preventive services planning, digital health, infrastructure, and health human resources planning.

+Diagnostic Services Manitoba (DSM), once an independent provincial agency, was fully integrated into Shared Health in 2019.
+Shared Health now manages all diagnostic services across Manitoba, including laboratories and imaging.

 History

 Regional health authorities were created in 1997 to "better manage health care services" in Manitoba.
 In 1998, Regional Health Authorities of Manitoba, Inc. (RHAM) was established under the Corporations Act as a non-profit corporation created after the province's Regional Health Authorities discovered a need for a legal umbrella organization under which they could coordinate certain activities on a provincial basis.

 In 2012, the eleven Health Authorities were merged by the Government of Manitoba to create the five larger RHAs that exist today.

 In 2016, the RHAM Board of Directors and Membership voted in favour of a motion to dissolve RHAM and start distributing assets and discharging liabilities, effective 1 April 2017.

 In 2019, under the Government of Premier Brian Pallister, Health Minister Cameron Friesen announced amendments to the Regional Health Authorities Act.
 Among these amendments, the provincial government planned to make Shared Health a new provincial health authority, and to change the legislation's name to the Health System Governance and Accountability Act.
 The amendments would also designate CancerCare Manitoba as the province's authority on cancer with legislative authority.